MICDSRobotics-5190/MICDSRobotics-5190.github.io/robot.md

 title: Robot Overview
 ---

-# Robot Status: *Planning*
+# Robot Status: *Tweaks*

-Our robot is currently in the planning phase.
-Most of the team is on the case in order to prepare for the building phases and beyond.
-Stay tuned for more exciting details on the progress of the construction of our team robot.
+Our robot is currently being worked

+# Robot Technologies

+Our Robot is using two REV Hubs with some of their sensors.
+So far we like the compactness of the new systems.

+# Projected Autonomous

+Currently we are working on our Autonomous, but are our master goals so far:
+- Figure out what pattern is, using Vuforia
+- Hit the correct jewel using an arm and a color sensor
+- Move forward to place the box

+To find the position of the robot using the on-board accelerometer, we are mathematically integrating the position from the velocity.